caiusCitiriga/web-onion/README.md

 ```
 ---
 ## Upcoming features
-### **Help manager**
-A library that will read the dispatcher configuration and generates a help screen for the whole application

-### **Flags matching character configuration**
-There will be a getter and a setter, along with a new entry in the main configuration object that will allow you to set the character used by the parser to identify the flags.
-Currently fixed to ```--```

 ### **Theme configuration**
 There will be a getter and a setter, along with a new entry in the main configuration object that will allow you to change the console's theme.
 Right now is fixed to ```Matrix.css```